Living on campus

 The following dates and deadlines should be considered as your prepare to apply to live on campus.

-- May 2 - First round of incoming campus housing admission offers made by email
+- May 1 - First round of incoming campus housing admission offers made by email.
+All other applicants are added to a waitlist

 Please review NSCC's Academic Calendar for other important dates.